-As described in Note 3 and 12 to the consolidated financial statements, the Company performs annual impairment tests to the intangible assets with an indefinite useful life and goodwill.
+As described in Note 3 and 12 to the consolidated financial statements, the Company performs annual impairment tests to the intangible assets with a definite useful life and goodwill.

-We have identified the evaluation of intangible assets with indefinite useful life and goodwill as a key audit matter, mainly due to the fact that impairment tests involve the application of judgments and significant estimates by the Company's management in determining the assumptions, premises, cash flows, budgeted income, and the selection of discount rates used to estimate the recoverable value of the cash generating units ("CGUs"), along with the changes in the current economic environment caused by the global pandemic of the coronavirus disease (COVID-19) in business, besides the relevance of the balance for the consolidated financial statements of the Company, which is made up of goodwill of \$323 million pesos, and assets with a definite and indefinite useful life of \$13,108 million pesos.
+We have identified the evaluation of intangible assets with definite useful life and goodwill as a key audit matter, mainly due to the fact that impairment tests involve the application of judgments and significant estimates by the Company's management in determining the assumptions, premises, cash flows, budgeted income, and the selection of discount rates used to estimate the recoverable value of the cash generating unit ("CGU"), besides the relevance of the balance for the consolidated financial statements of the Company, which is made up of goodwill of \$322,782 thousand pesos, and intangible assets with a definite useful life of \$977,422 thousand pesos.
 This requires a high level of judgement, an important increase in the level of audit effort and the incorporation of our expert valuation specialists.

-We performed the following audit procedures on the following significant assumptions that the Company considered when estimating future projections to evaluate the recovery value of intangible assets with indefinite useful lives and goodwill, among others; projections of income and expenses, expected gross and operating profit margins, discount rate, the industry growth rate, income projections, discount rate, comparison of the expected gross profit margin, projected flows considering the effects originated by the COVID-19.
+We performed the following audit procedures on the following significant assumptions that the Company considered when estimating future projections to evaluate the recovery value of intangible assets with definite useful lives and goodwill, among others; projections of income and expenses, expected gross and operating profit margins, discount rate, the industry growth rate, income projections, discount rate, comparison of the expected gross profit margin, projected flows.
 As follows:

-- We tested the design and implementation and the operational effectiveness of the controls on the determination of the recovery value and the assumptions used. - We evaluated with the assistance of our valuation specialists, the reasonableness of the i) methodology for determining the recovery value of intangible assets with indefinite useful lives and goodwill and ii) we challenge the financial projections including the impacts of COVID- 19 in business operations, comparing them with the performance and historical trends of the business and corroborating the explanations of the variations with the administration.
-Likewise, we evaluated internal processes and management's ability to accurately carry out projections, including proper supervision and analysis by the Board of Directors and confirm the result of the projections, which are in line with the approved budget. - We analyzed the projection assumptions used in the impairment model, specifically including the projections of cash flow, operating margins, profit margin before financial result, taxes, depreciation and amortization ("EBITDA") and long-term growth.
+- We tested the design and implementation of the controls on the determination of the recovery value and the assumptions used. - We evaluated with the assistance of our valuation specialists, the reasonableness of the i) methodology for determining the recovery value of intangible assets with definite useful lives and goodwill and ii) we challenge the financial projections, comparing them with the performance and historical trends of the business and corroborating the explanations of the variations with the administration.
+Likewise, we evaluated internal processes and management's ability to accurately carry out projections, including the approval of these by the Board of Directors. - We analyzed the projection assumptions used in the impairment model, specifically including the projections of cash flow, operating margins, profit margin before financial result, taxes, depreciation and amortization ("EBITDA") and long-term growth.
 We test the mathematical accuracy, completeness, and accuracy of the impairment model.
-The valuation specialists performed a sensitivity analysis for all CGUs, independent calculations of the recovery value to assess whether the assumptions used would need to be modified and the probability that such modifications would occur. - We independently evaluated the applicable discount rates, comparing them with the discount rates used by management. - We evaluated the factors and variables used to determine the CGUs, among which the analysis of operating flows and debt policies, analysis of the legal structure, production allocation and understanding of the operation of the commercial and sales area were considered.
+The valuation specialists performed a sensitivity analysis for the CGU, independent calculations of the recovery value to assess whether the assumptions used would need to be modified and the probability that such modifications would occur. - We independently evaluated the applicable discount rates, comparing them with the discount rates used by management.

-The results of our procedures were satisfactory, and we agree with the determination of the recovery value of the CGUs and we believe the assumptions used by management are reasonable.
+The results of our procedures were satisfactory, and we agree with the determination of the recovery value of the CGU and we believe the assumptions used by management are reasonable.